VolmitSoftware/docs/iris/93-api-tree-feller.md

 - breaks the axe (after that log's commit),
 - or replaces the axe in that slot with a different item.

 Each removed block fires a `BlockBreakEvent` with `isManagedBreak == true`.
 Cancelled **log** probes refund that log's reservation and end the run; cancelled **leaf** probes continue.
 Drops use the axe as it was before that block's durability charge (Silk Touch / Fortune apply).

-The original break is cancelled with drops and XP suppressed; Iris delivers per block.
+The original break is cancelled with drops and XP suppressed.
+Iris collects per-block drops and XP instead, merges equal stacks, and delivers them at the feller's feet in batches; if the player logs out or leaves the world, delivery falls back to the location where the run started.

 ---